 - Socialisation – Durkheim argued that schools are a ‘society in miniature’ – a small scale version of the wider society in which people live and work.
 Talcott Parsons argued how schools from this standpoint, take over the primary socialisation role of parents.
 This means schools are sites of secondary socialisation.
 They, the schools, provide a bridge between the ‘particularistic’ values of the family and the ‘universalistic’ values of meritocracy of contemporary industrial society.

-- Providing training – schooling provides society with people equipped with the right skills to due the jobs society needs.
+- Providing a trained and qualified labour force – schooling provides society with people equipped with the right skills to due the jobs society needs.
 This makes sure the best and most qualified people end up doing the jobs that utilizes and recognises these skills, qualifications and individual effort.
 This creates what is termed as the division of labour – whereby the world of work is fragmented into a large number of specialized jobs.
 From this position the inequalities in society are fair and just, everyone is given and equal chance, it’s merely that some people work hard and succeed and others choose to be idle, mess about in class and only have themselves to blame for their failure.
 Therefore people who work hard at school become dentists while those that don’t become binmen – known as meritocracy.
 Which one are you?

 - Meritocracy- Davis and Moore (functionalists) said as we know live in a meritocratic society the education system becomes the best mechanism for selecting the right people for the right jobs – role allocation.
 Meritocracy is the notion that people should and are duly awarded by society for their hard work and efforts.
 Those that work hard will and can achieve those that choose not to, achieve their due rewards.